TriesteCitizen/ctf-writeups/TryHackMe/Fowsniff.md

 <img width="688" height="520" alt="image" src="https://github.com/user-attachments/assets/13573079-135f-4cc3-9369-5acafd921ceb" />

 Great.
-This was a fun little CTF, but I had a lot issues regarding the Virtual Machine that kept on disconnecting at the very end, when I just wanted to take a final screenshot, which was very frustrating.
-Next time I will also try to figure out Metaspoit, as this was my very first use of that tool, and I'm not sure if I was really able to use all of it's functionalities well.
+This was a fun little CTF, but I had a lot issues regarding the VM that kept on disconnecting at the very end, when I just wanted to take a final screenshot, which was very frustrating.
+Maybe I should start deploying my own machine.
+It would probably make a lot of stuff easier.
+Next time I will also try to figure out Metaspoit, as this was my very first use of that tool, and I'm not sure if I was really able to use all of it's functionalities well enough.